 My blog of December 3rd ended with a hope that I’d be getting up at 5 (or 5:30) to work out.
 Lest you think I’m a rockstar, let me come clean.
 I’m not.
 This week has been a bad week for early workouts.
-I’ve stayed up later than I want to, and unless I can get 7 hours of sleep, the lead on my eyes when that alarm goes off is heavier than any reason I can muster.
+I’ve stayed up later than I want to, and unless I can get 7 hours of sleep, the lead on my eyes when that alarm goes off is heavier than any effort I can muster.

 That morning I made it to our gym at 8:00, which I truly hate.
 It messes up my day.
 I see people with whom I enjoy talking and my 1 hour workout becomes a 2 hour workout, by the time I get myself home and productive, that is.
 On this particular day, I faced even more distractions: The Holiday Showcase of local artists.
 Ugh!
 Ugh, not because I hate it, but because I love it!
 I found three items I decided I couldn’t live without.
-Once I found them, I averted other areas of the club so I wouldn’t be tempted to spend more money or time.
+Once I found them, I avoided other areas of the club so I wouldn’t be tempted to spend more money or time.

-That experience reminded me of why I love to get my workout in early, when there are fewer friends, and those who are there in the wee hours are there because they feel the way I do: Get in, Get out, and they’re not yet awake, so chatter is at a minimum.
+That experience reminded me of why I love to get my workout in early, when there are fewer friends, and those who are there in the wee hours are there because they feel the way I do: Get in, get out, and they’re not yet awake, so chatter is at a minimum.

 However, just as I said in my December 3rd post, nothing is wasted.